bgcngm/mtk-tools/README.md

 # MTK-Tools by Bruno Martins
-## MT65xx unpack and repack scripts
+## MT65xx/MT83xx unpack and repack scripts

 If you are looking for a way to easily unpack / repack boot.img, recovery.img or logo.bin from your MediaTek device, don't look any further.
 Here you can find my own Perl scripts.

 Scripts were first based on the ones available on [Android-DLS WiKi](http://android-dls.com/wiki/index.php?title=HOWTO:_Unpack%2C_Edit%2C_and_Re-Pack_Boot_Images), but are now highly modified in order to work with specific MTK boot and recovery images.
-Currently, the scripts fully work with any MT6516, MT6513 or MT6573 images.
-It is also confirmed to be working with new MT6575 (and even MT6577) images.
+The scripts fully work with every image from all known MediaTek SoC:
+- MT6516
+- MT65x3 (MT6513 and MT6573)
+- MT65x5 (MT6515 and MT6575)
+- MT6577
+- MT65x2 (MT6572 and MT6582)
+- MT6589
+- MT83xx (MT8377 and MT8389)

 #### Unpack script usage: